siberianfox/g2wiki/Homing-g2.md

 	{xlb:_} | Latch Backoff | Maximum distance to back off switch during latch phase (drive off switch) {xzb:_} | Zero Backoff | Offset from switch for zero in absolute coordinates

 * **xtn/xtm** - Travel Minimum and Travel Maximum.
 XTM - XTN is used to set the search distance before homing gives up.
-If these are set equal to each other it disables homing (e.g. 0, 0).
-This is to prevent the system from grinding away indefinitely if a homing switch is not found or is mis-configured.
+This is to prevent the machine from grinding away indefinitely if a homing switch is not found or is mis-configured.
 If the distance is too short to reach the switch homing will return a false result based on where the axis stopped.
-Travel minimum and maximum must add to a non-zero total travel.
+Travel minimum and maximum must add to a non-zero total travel or an error will be thrown.

 * **xjh** - Jerk High - Sets the jerk value used to stop movement when switches are hit or released.
 You generally want this as fast as you can get it without losing steps on the accelerations.
 It should be at least as large as `xjm`.